 “CAKE.
 Cccccc-ake.
 That starts with /c/.”

-And then she’d grab the C magnet and place it in the empty box.
+Then she’d grab the C magnet and place it in the empty box.

 Students will continue picking, reading and matching until they’ve worked their way through every card in the stack.